jasonpeacock/websites/jasonpeacock.markdown/content/projects/home-networking/index.md

 ## My Setup

-### Requirements

-I have a number of requirements beyond simple home networking.
+[I have a number of requirements]{.newthought} beyond simple home networking.
 Primarily, a single WIFI router does not provide full coverage for my house: I have a ranch-style home that is very long[^house_length]; there is no central location for a WIFI router that provides a strong signal everywhere.
 Most frustratingly, the signal was weakest in the garage (my workshop) and the master bedroom, and there was no signal at all in the yard.